JonoFrench/JonoFrench.github.io/_posts/2023-09-19-swift-optional-boolean.markdown

 date:   2023-09-19 13:02:05 +0300
 categories: swift development
 ---
-I finally found a use for an optional boolean in swift
+I finally found a use for an optional boolean in swift....

+Well I say a use, this is for a button that doesn't work first time.
+Like if you where creating an annoying popup advert this first time you hit mute or dismiss nothing happens.
+The user will think it's his fat finger and you get an extra half a second of eyeball on the screen before the user hits it again.
+Really annoying....

 {% highlight swift %}